 In every sermon, I want to help people see Jesus.
 I want to unfold some new glimpse of the glory of Christ.
-Say it as clearly and as faithfully to the text as I can.
-Call down the anointing of the Holy Spirit on me and the opening of the Holy Spirit for you.
-Have the light shine into your heart, grace upon grace flows down the beam of that glory into your heart and the power of God’s grace changes you in ways you don’t even know that you need to be changed.
+I want to say it as clearly and faithfully to the text as I can.
+I want to call down the anointing of the Holy Spirit on myself and the opening of the Holy Spirit for you.
+I want the light to shine into your heart, so that grace upon grace flows down the beam of God’s glory into your heart, and the power of God’s grace changes you in ways you don’t even know you need to be changed.
 I want things to be awakened.
 I want you to walk with God like you never thought you could experience.
 I want you to relate to and lean on him, to enjoy him, to be satisfied in him, and to follow him.
 I want him to raise up all that in your hearts.

 I am talking about a kind of faith that is an experience.
 It is not just knowledge in your head.
-It is like eating bread and drinking water, tasting honey.
-And the more you see of Christ for who he really is in his Word, by his Spirit, the more you taste him.
-The more you see Jesus, the more you savor him, the more you know him, the more you treasure him.
-And it is these experiential dimensions of faith which change you.
-As long as you are just thinking thoughts about him, you don’t get changed.
+It is like eating bread and drinking water, like tasting honey.
+In this faith, the more you see of Christ as he really is in his word, by his Spirit, the more you taste him.
+The more you see Jesus, the more you savor him, know him, treasure him.
+These experiential dimensions of faith change you.
+As long as you are just thinking thoughts about him, you don’t change.
 But when you start tasting the glory of those thoughts, when satisfaction in Christ lands on you, changes happen.